RConsortium/censusguide/package-discussion.md

 ## Exploring Package Functionality

 The problem with only looking at package popularity is that some of the less popular packages include important functionality.
-In particular, we felt it was important to include the `censusapi` and `ipumsr` packages for the following reasons:
+In particular, we felt it was important to include the `censusapi` and `ipumsr` packages in the main body of the text because:

 1. `censusapi` aims to provide access to the entirety of the Census Bureau's API.
 We felt that awareness of this package is important when discussing how R's package ecosystem facilitates working with the US Census Bureau.
-While most of the packages in the list already provided access to parts of the Census Bureau's API, none of them provide access to all of it.
+While most of the packages in the list already provided access to some of the Census Bureau's API, none of them provide access to all of it.
-2. `ipumsr` facilitates working with data from IPUMS (Integrated Public Use Microdata Series.
+2. `ipumsr` facilitates working with data from IPUMS (Integrated Public Use Microdata Series).
 IPUMS is the world's largest individual-level population database, and is an important resource in the US Census ecosystem.
-None of the five most popular packages in our list provides this functionality.
+None of the packages in our original list provided this functionality.

 ## Describing Packages

 In the original draft of this Guide we copied the package descriptions which appear on CRAN verbatim.
 However, we were concerned that those descriptions might be too sparse.
-So we invited the package authors to modify the descriptions.
+So we invited the package authors to modify the.

 As an example of this difference, here is how the `ipumsr` package is described on CRAN: